 - 4 TBS potato flour or 1-2 mashed soft potatos

-- warm water until dough is the perfect texture and not sticky
+- 1 to 2 cups water warm, until dough is the perfect texture and not sticky